steveaq/steveaq.github.io/_posts/2022-03-05-FBREF-Data-Scraping-Walk-Through-pt1.md

 ### Scraping fixture data

-Naturally when assesing a team we need performance data and the best place can look is the in FBRefs team specific fixture page Lets see if we can take some fixture data from another table in the website.
+Naturally when assessing a team we need performance data and the best place can look is the in FBRefs team specific fixture page Lets see if we can take some fixture data from another table in the website.

 ![Napoli_Fixtures](/images/Napoli_Fixture.png)